-3. The Item Valuation tab is used to specify when there are additions and deductions at an item line that are not included in the invoice.
-Note: you must not repeat additions and deductions already included at the consignment (header) level
+3. The Item Valuation tab is used to specify when there are additions and deductions at an item line that are not included in the invoice

+Note: you must not repeat additions and deductions already included at the consignment (header) level.

 To add the item valuation, select New.
-You will be presented with several fields to populate.
+You will be presented with a number of fields to populate.

-The Additional Information tab.
-Some items require Additional Information Codes to be attached to them
+The Additional Information tab - some items require Additional Information Codes to be attached to them